 Cool?
 Let’s go then:)

-Please note: although this review has various affiliate/referral-links – you can trust my words.
+Please note: although this review has various affiliate/referral-links – know you can trust my words.
 When I compare your options, I pick the best solution – not the one that pays the highest commissions.
 My opinion is never for sale.
 You’ll realize that when reading the review:)

 I write these reviews for you – to help you find the simplest and most effective tools for your website – to help you spread your wings online.
 You can show your appreciation and help support my future work by purchasing via those links.
 Thank you – much love and appreciation!